gv2359/AML-G17-PhysicalActivityPrediction/README.md

 ## Training and Evaluation:

 We use the `final_data.csv` from the folder `data`, which has the final set of features and cleaned data to perform training on various machine learning algorithms.

-The various training algorthms are trained in the python notebooks prefixed with 'Train_'.
+Run the `Model_Building_Evaluation_Combined.ipynb` python notebook to train and evaluate the final set of models that we explored with the dataset.

 The machine learning algorithms that we train the data on includes :